Service & Repair

-Similar to our riflescope product line of VX-1, VX-2, VX-3, etc; we have redesigned the features and performance of our binocular and spotting scope product lines align w/ riflescopes regarding the different levels of glass quality, internal lens coatings, external lens coatings, etc. Our entry level products are labeled as BX-1 for binoculars and SX-1 for spotting scopes; mid level products are labeled as BX-2 and SX-2, High level products are labeled as BX-3; our premium level made in USA products will include our familiar golden ring.
+Similar to our riflescope product line of VX-1, VX-2, VX-3, etc, we have redesigned the features and performance of our binocular and spotting scope product lines to align with our riflescopes regarding the different levels of glass quality, internal lens coatings, external lens coatings, etc. Our entry-level products are labeled as BX-1 for binoculars and SX-1 for spotting scopes, mid-level products are labeled as BX-2 and SX-2, high-level products are labeled as BX-3, and our premium-level made in USA products include our familiar golden ring.

-10. Which is the best Leupold binoculars for children?
+4. Which is the best Leupold binocular for children?

-The Yosemite is the best choice because of its lower magnification; wide field of view; compact, but easy-to-use size; and wide interpupilary distance adjustment range.
+The Yosemite is the best choice because of its lower magnification; wide field of view; compact, but easy-to-use size; and wide interpupillary distance adjustment range.